untoldengine/UntoldEngine/docs/importingassetseditor.md

 ## 2. Importing 3D Models

 Currently, the engine supports **USDC models** only.
-Each model should be organized with:
+Each model's folder should be organized with:
 - A `.usdc` file (the 3D mesh).
 - A corresponding `textures/` folder that contains the model’s materials.